Rick Adelman: Early life and playing career

 Adelman was born in Lynwood, California, the son of Gladys (née Olsen) and Leonard Joseph "L. J." Adelman, who were from North Dakota and worked as teachers and farmers.
-Adelman began his basketball career in high school at Pius X High School in Downey, California, then matriculated to collegiate stardom at Loyola University of Los Angeles, now known as Loyola Marymount University.
-In the 1968 NBA draft, he was selected by the San Diego Rockets (now the Houston Rockets) in the 7th round.
-He played two seasons in San Diego before being taken by the expansion Trail Blazers in the 1970 expansion draft; he then played three seasons in Portland.
-He also played for the Chicago Bulls, New Orleans (now Utah) Jazz, and the Kansas City/Omaha (now Sacramento) Kings.
-He ended his playing career in 1975.
+He began his basketball career in high school at Pius X High School in Downey, California, then matriculated to collegiate stardom at Loyola University of Los Angeles, now known as Loyola Marymount University.
+In the 1968 NBA draft, he was selected by the San Diego Rockets in the 7th round.
+He played two seasons in San Diego before being taken by the expansion Portland Trail Blazers in the 1970 expansion draft.
+After three seasons with Portland, Adelman played for the Chicago Bulls, New Orleans Jazz, and the Kansas City/Omaha Kings before retiring in 1975.

 Coaching career

 Chemeketa Community College

-From 1977 through to 1983, Adelman coached at Chemeketa Community College in Salem, Oregon.
+From 1977 to 1983, Adelman coached at Chemeketa Community College in Salem, Oregon.

 Portland Trail Blazers

 He was then hired by the Portland Trail Blazers (then coached by Jack Ramsay) as an assistant.
 When Ramsay was fired and replaced with Mike Schuler in 1986, Adelman was retained; when Schuler was in turn fired during the 1988–89 season, Adelman was promoted to interim coach.
 After leading the team into the playoffs that year (despite a 39–43 record), Adelman was given the coaching position on a full-time basis in the 1989 off-season.

-The next three years were quite successful for Adelman and the Trail Blazers; the team went to the NBA Finals in 1990 and 1992 (losing to the Detroit Pistons and the Chicago Bulls respectively) and went to the Western Conference finals in 1991 (losing to the Los Angeles Lakers).
+The next three years were quite successful for Adelman and the Trail Blazers; the team went to the NBA Finals in 1990 and 1992 (losing to the Detroit Pistons and the Chicago Bulls, respectively) and went to the Western Conference finals in 1991 (losing to the Los Angeles Lakers).
 Adelman spent two more years with the team, but was dismissed after the 1993–1994 season.

 Golden State Warriors

-After a year's absence from the sidelines, Adelman was hired as the head coach of the Golden State Warriors, May 19, 1995, fresh off the heels of an injury-riddled 26-win season prior to his hiring.
+After a year sidelined from the sidelines, Adelman was hired as the head coach of the Golden State Warriors on May 19, 1995, fresh off the heels of an injury-riddled 26-win season prior to his hiring.
 He was unable to have a winning season in two years there, with his first season seeing the team win just ten of their last 28 games on their way to a 36–46 record.

-The following season saw them finish last in the division with 30 wins.
-On April 28, 1997, Adelman and his assistants were fired, with Adelman stating his feeling that it seemed inevitable by February.
+The team finished last in the division with 30 wins.
+On April 28, 1997, Adelman and his assistants were fired, with Adelman saying that he had felt it seemed inevitable by February.